it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-some-Test-least-one-Element-in-the-Array/README.md

 **Task description:**

-- The given array of arr objects.
+- The given arr array of objects.

-- Check if at least one country key has the value 'Cuba' using the some() Array's Method.
+- Check if at least one country key has the value 'Cuba' using the some() Method of Array.

 - Output the result to the console.